Life Insurance Company Ratings and Why They Matter Right Now

-You’re not only welcomed and upheld by the company who’s name is on your policy, but also, by the trust and valor of an entire industry that protects it’s policy owners.
+You’re not only welcomed and upheld by the company whose name is on your life insurance product, but also, by the trust and valor of an entire industry that protects it’s policy owners.

 This nearly cinematic, tribe-strengthening mentality is like a bond of brotherhood amongst the insurance companies that uphold the reputation of the industry as a whole.

 Now, let’s turn to one of the most turbulent times in American history to witness this strength in action.

 The scene is the Great Depression, when 38% of banks failed.
 At the same time, only 14% of life insurance companies failed.
 And as we just described, most of those companies were taken over by other insurance companies.
 To date, we haven’t been able to find evidence that a single policy-owner experienced any loss.

 But let’s look a little closer at what actually happened.

 Let’s Peek In On How Life Insurance Companies Handled the Great Depression